-- Title, Escrow and Recording fees
+- Title, Escrow, and Recording fees

-Focus On Total Cost:
+Focus On The Total Cost

-What is the total cost of the loan and are they charging any origination fees?
+What is the total cost of the loan, and are they charging any origination fees?

-99% of the time the answer is I don’t know because many people believe a no-point loan is a no-cost loan and Loan Officers know this.
-Second, many “no-point” loans have origination fees which are basically points however they are not “discount points” which are different.
+90% of the time, the answer is “I don’t know” because many people believe a no-point loan is a no-cost loan (it’s not), and Loan Officers know this.
+Second, many “no-point” loans have origination fees which are basically points; however, they are not “discount points,” which is different.

 What is the total cost of the loan; for everything?

-By asking, “What is the total cost of the loan; for everything?” you have a specific number so when you receive your Loan Estimate or Closing Disclosure you can add up all these to see if they match.
+By asking, “What is the total cost of the loan; for everything?” you’ll have a specific number so when you receive your Loan Estimate or Closing Disclosure, you can add up all these to see if they match.

-Know The Difference:
+Know The Difference Between Disclosures

 - Loan Estimate

 - Locked Loan Estimate